-At Q3's end, a total of 32 of the hedge funds tracked by Insider Monkey were bullish on this stock, no change from the previous quarter.
-Below, you can check out the change in hedge fund sentiment towards DFS over the last 13 quarters.
-With the smart money's positions undergoing their usual ebb and flow, there exists an "upper tier" of notable hedge fund managers who were boosting their stakes considerably (or already accumulated large positions).
+At Q3's end, a total of 37 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -5% from the previous quarter.
+On the other hand, there were a total of 32 hedge funds with a bullish position in DFS a year ago.
+With the smart money's positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were boosting their stakes considerably (or already accumulated large positions).

 View table here if you experience formatting issues.